NilocEsrom/ReadabilityAnalyserDE/README.md

 When the program is finished, the message *Abgeschlossen!* will be printed to the screen.

 A CSV file (comma delimited) will be created in the *usr_output* folder with the name *data_array_date-and-time.csv*.
 This can be loaded into the statistical package of your choice (R, SPSS, etc.).
 Ensure to remove the variable description row before performing statistical analysis, and add any additional independent variables (eg. difficulty level, text genre, etc.).

+Apart from the title, 26 data variable columns will be created:

 ## SUMMARY OF VARIABLES
 **WORD_COUNT** Number of words in text